-Pecan Pie Macarons are one of those flavors that just sort of sprung from my love for pecan pie.
+Pecan Pie Macarons just sort of sprung from my love of pecan pie.
 I am not sure if it’s the crunchy pecans, or the gooey center, but Pecan Pie may just be the top spot when it comes to my pie preferences.
-If you love the carmel-flavored-crunch-of-nut goodness, I would bet that these will be your favorite too.
+If you love the carmel-flavored, crunchy, nutty goodness, I would bet that these will be your favorite too.

-Now, I understand.
-There is no middle ground when it comes to pecan pie.
+Now, I understand that there is no middle ground when it comes to pecan pie.
 I would even admit it (though I will deny it now) that I haven’t always been a fan.
 I blame it on under-developed taste buds.

 - granulated sugar

 - unsalted butter